Estonian Voluntary Rescue Association

-The Estonian Voluntary Rescue Association (Päästeliit) is a non-profit association of volunteer rescue service organisations.
+The Estonian Rescue Association (Päästeliit) is a non-profit association of volunteer rescue service organisations.
 Its main goals are the development of joint activities of voluntary rescue services, standing for the interests of its members, introduction and implementation of good practices of joint activities, and the involvement of its members and the general public in the development of civil society in Estonia.

 History

 Since 2006, a think-tank had been meeting to discuss joint activities of volunteer rescue organizations.
 This led to the realization that the formation of a joint association might be necessary.
 Preparations for it began in September 2008.
 An initiative group was assembled in 2009, which started consulting with various governmental and non-governmental organizations, and drawing up a plan for the association.
 The idea was that the association would enable joint procurement, sharing of resources, and would counsel and coordinate the various volunteer organizations.

-The Estonian Voluntary Rescue Association was officially founded on 22 January 2010 in Riigikogu.
+Estonian Rescue Association was officially founded on 22 January 2010 in Riigikogu.
 Since its establishment, the association has formed many partnerships with various organizations, including the International Maritime Rescue Federation, International Association of Fire and Rescue Services, The Confederation of Fire Protection Associations Europe, Estonian Rescue Board, Estonian Defence League and many others.